 All I did was stubbornly draw a line in the sand.

 NOW WHAT?
 You can learn to move through perfectionism, comparison and fear.
 There are no quick fixes, you have to show up and practice daily.
 But this is life-changing work.
-I created a course to help you Show up Afraid.
-You might also like the resource page I made for you Say YES To Life and Show Up Through Fear.
+Join me for the Show up Afraid Workshop and sign up for Monday morning encouragement.